 Associate’s Degree: An associate’s degree is the minimum educational requirement for many entry-level sales jobs outside of software sales.
 Earning an associate’s degree may be a suitable option for those who want to enter the workforce sooner, as most programs only take two years to complete.
 However, you may struggle to progress beyond a sales rep with just an associate’s degree.

 Obtaining an associate’s degree may allow you to start quickly working in sales, giving you the chance to earn work experience.
-You could then enroll in an accelerated program to earn a bachelor’s degree when you are ready for a career in software sales.
+You could then enroll in an accelerated program to earn a bachelor’s degree when you are ready for a career in tech sales.

 Bachelor’s Degree: A bachelor’s degree is necessary for most account executive software sales positions and nearly all senior positions, such as account managers and sales managers.
 Larger organizations are also more likely to require a higher level of education.
 A bachelor’s degree is also useful in a competitive job market.